sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

     >**Note**: You can make some more changes to your repositories.
 It will send the POST request to the function app.

-13. Navigate to your repository, and click on **settings**.
+13. Navigate back to your organization, and click on **settings**.

      ![Picture1](./images/ghasr1.png)

 14. Click on **Webhook** and select the Webhook you have created.

-15. Scroll down to the bottom and you will find some **Recent Deliveries**.
+15. Scroll down to the bottom and you will find some **Recent Deliver	ies**.

     ![Picture1](./images/recentdelivery.png)